leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 {{#example_decl Examples/Classes.lean Pos}}
 ```
 This datatype represents exactly the intended set of values, but it is not very convenient to use.
-For instance, numeric literals are rejected:
+For example, numeric literals are rejected:
 ```lean
 {{#example_in Examples/Classes.lean sevenOops}}
 ```